Your Gift to the World

 Commit to the dream but not for the sake of personal recognition or monetary gain.
-Commit for the glorification of God, for in our commitment, we are answering the call.
+Commit for the glorification of God, for in our commitment, we are answering the call and fulfilling our divine purpose on earth.
 For this reason, we are rewarded beyond our imagination.
 This is the Law.

 Copyright (c) 2017 Helen Gordon